nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 ### 4.4 Preventing Token Replay

-The Authorization Server MUST reject any request that uses the a value for `jti` (JWT proofs) or `nonce` (JSON Web Proofs) that has been used before.
+The Authorization Server MUST reject any request that uses a `nonce` that has been used before.
-This approach has been chosen over the `nonce` field because there's no initial request to get a nonce from the Authorization Server.
+The `nonce` field in this case is determined by the client because there's no initial request to get a nonce from the Authorization Server.
 The Authorization Server MUST store the unique value for 10 seconds and MUST reject any request that uses a unique value that has been used before.
 The 10 seconds is based on the 5-second clock skew and the 5-second maximum difference between the expires and issued fields.